michalis0/DataScience_and_MachineLearning/week5/readme.md

 In this week's lab we are going to cover the following topics:
 - Splitting the data to train and test sets.
 - Using __sklearn__ package to solve a linear regression problem.

-(- What is over fitting?
-What is regularization?)
-- Cross-validation, the standard way of hyper-parameter tuning in ML
+- Scaling the data using a StandardScaler
+- Encoding categorical features using One Hot Encoder
+- What's adjusted R^2

+Plan of the day:
+- Walkthrough of the slides "Regression_tips_and_tricks.pdf"
+- Exercise "regression_houses.ipynb"
+- Individual work on the assignment

 ## To Do

 - Fill in the notebook "regression_houses.ipynb" as an exercise to test your skills in solving a linear regression problem.
--
-- If you're interested in the implementation from scratch of Gradient Descent and its functioning, you can use the notebook ["Linear_Regression_Derivation.ipynb"](https://colab.research.google.com/github/michalis0/DataMining_and_MachineLearning/blob/master/week5/Linear_Regression_Derivation.ipynb) and the Demo of Gradient Descent (Optional material but supa dupa interesting!)
+- If you're interested in the implementation from scratch of Gradient Descent and its functioning, but also additional facts like overfitting, regularization and cross-validation you can use the notebook ["Linear_Regression_Derivation.ipynb"](https://colab.research.google.com/github/michalis0/DataMining_and_MachineLearning/blob/master/week5/Linear_Regression_Derivation.ipynb) and the Demo of Gradient Descent (Optional material but supa dupa interesting!)